 Drilling wells and installing hand pumps in villages such as Mistale’s remain the solution to the loss of these innocent lives.

-When you provide for clean water you provide the essentials to health because:
+When you provide clean water, you provide the essentials to health because:

-1-Pure drinking water reduces risk of water-borne infectious diseases.
+- Pure drinking water reduces the risk of waterborne infectious diseases.

 While the environment of Gilotte was undoubtedly hostile, the welcome we received was very warm!

 Help keep the flame of life in these children and give them the gift of a well!